EliasKal/rejection_sampling/docs/rejection-sampling.md

 // 1804289383, 846930886, 1681692777
 ```

 We will use the `rand()` function to create our first very useful sampling function: a function to sample from the uniform distribution, with arbitrary limits.
-Sampling from the standard uniform distribution means drawing a random real number in range $[a, b]$.
+Sampling from the standard uniform distribution means drawing a random real number in range $$[a, b]$$.
 When `a = 0` and `b = 1`, the uniform distribution is called the *standard uniform distribution*.

 So let's create this function.
 We will first create a function `runif()` to draw from the standard uniform distribution.